Fire & Smoke Damage Claims

-Smoke is a cause for concern in terms of your health.
-The greatest danger is from the fine particles that make up smoke as a result of a fire.
-These complex particles can lodge themselves into your skin, eyes or respiratory system and create a multitude of health issues.
-If you have any pre-existing conditions, particularly heart or lung, you may be more susceptible.
-Children and older adults are generally at a higher risk.
+Smoke damage is a strong cause for concern for damage to both your property and personal health.
+The fine particles that make up smoke can lodge themselves into your skin, eyes, or respiratory system and create several health issues.
+If you have any pre-existing medical conditions, particularly related to your heart or lungs, you may be more susceptible.

-A partial loss situation arises when the property is not completely destroyed, policyholders may face a partial loss situation, with the probability of hidden damage.
-Hidden damage can include a wide variety of things including any inadequate or improper repair or cleaning methods, smoke and/or ash remnants, diminished air quality, or air duct destruction.
+A partial loss situation arises when the property is not completely destroyed.
+Partial loss situations tend to carry hidden damages, which can include a variety of things including any inadequate or improper repair or cleaning methods, smoke and/or ash remnants, diminished air quality, or air duct destruction.
 Another issue with partial loss claims is insurer delay, as most insurers consider these low priority cases.